 Pasteurization of milk helps prevent brucellosis.
 Cheese that is made from unpasteurized milk and is aged < 3 months may be contaminated.

 People handling animals or carcasses likely to be infected should wear goggles and rubber gloves and protect skin breaks from exposure.
 Programs to detect infection in animals, eliminate infected animals, and vaccinate young seronegative cattle and swine are required in the US and in several other countries.

 There is no human vaccine; use of the animal vaccine (a live-attenuated preparation) in humans can cause infection.
 Immunity after human infection is short-lived, lasting about 2 years.

-Postexposure antibiotic prophylaxis is recommended for high-risk patients (eg, those who have unprotected exposure to infected animals or laboratory samples or who received animal vaccine).
+Postexposure antibiotic prophylaxis is recommended for high-risk people (eg, those who have unprotected exposure to infected animals or laboratory samples, who were exposed to the vaccine with B. abortus [strain RB51)).
 Regimens include doxycycline 100 mg orally 2 times a day plus rifampin 600 mg orally once a day for 3 weeks; rifampin is not used for exposure to the vaccine with B. abortus (strain RB51), which is resistant to rifampin.

 Brucellosis is acquired by direct contact with secretions and excretions of infected animals or by ingestion of contaminated food or dairy products.

 Infection typically causes fever and constitutional symptoms, but specific organs (eg, brain, meninges, heart, liver, bones) are rarely affected.

 Most patients recover in 2 to 3 weeks, even without treatment, but some develop subacute, intermittent, or chronic disease.

 Diagnose using cultures of blood, bone marrow, or cerebrospinal fluid and acute and convalescent serologic testing.